SolidStateLeipzig/solidstateleipzig.github.io/content/_build/html/_sources/l2_symmetry/l2_content.md

 * **Rhombohedral lattice** ($R$) features an additional translation by $\mathbf{t}=\frac13(\mathbf{a}+\mathbf{b}+\mathbf{c})$ (one third of the body diagonal)

 One could then ask why these additional vectors $\mathbf{t}$ are needed.
 Should they exist, lattice vectors can be re-defined as the shortest repetition vectors of the crystal, and every lattice will be primitive.
-True indeed, but some rotational symmetry may be lost on the way, as shown in Fig.~\ref{fig:cell}.
+True indeed, but some rotational symmetry may be lost on the way, as shown in {numref}`fig-cell`.
 Therefore, in a centered lattice one distinguishes:

 * **Primitive cell** , which is the repetition unit with the smallest volume defined by the shortest translations $\mathbf{a}_p$, $\mathbf{b}_p$, $\mathbf{c}_p$